Online Generation of Collision-Free Trajectories in Dynamic Environments: Trajectory Collision Checking

 \subsection{Safe Trajectories}

-For DEs, safety guarantees via \textit{dynamic expanded bubbles of free $\mathcal{C}$-space} ($DEBs$) under an upper bound on obstacle velocity $v_\mathrm{obs}$ can be provided as in \cite{covic2025realtime}.
-Here, it is assumed that each plane $\mathcal{P}_{i,j}$ moves toward $i$-th robot's link at a constant, worst-case speed $v_\mathrm{obs} = \|\bb{v}_\mathrm{obs}\|$ (see Fig. \ref{fig_computing_gbur} (b)--(d)).
-Thus, when checking whether a configuration $\bb{q}(t)\in DEB$, the distance $d_c$ in \eqref{eq_bubble} is reduced by the plane's traversed path length $v_\mathrm{obs}\cdot(t-t_0)$.
+For DEs, conditional stopping-safety guarantees via $\mathrm{DEB}$s can be provided under an upper bound on obstacle velocity $v_\mathrm{obs}$, as in \cite{covic2025realtime}.
+For $\mathrm{DEB}$ construction, each plane $\mathcal{P}_{i,j}$ is conservatively propagated toward the $i$-th robot's link with the worst-case bounded speed $v_\mathrm{obs}$ (see Fig. \ref{fig_computing_gbur} (c)--(e)), which upper-bounds arbitrary obstacle motion rather than assuming a truly constant obstacle velocity.
+If the true obstacle speed exceeds \(v_\mathrm{obs}\), the formal $\mathrm{DEB}$-based guarantee becomes no longer valid.
+Thus, when checking whether $\bb{q}(t)\in \mathrm{DEB}$, the distance $d_c$ in \eqref{eq_bubble} is reduced by the plane's traversed path length $v_\mathrm{obs}(t-t_0)$.